-Bird Lives! discusses Parker’s immense influence and importance for the decades that followed him, and details how the driving force behind the mid-1940s bop revolution never lived up to his potential as the domineering talent he was.
+Bird Lives! discusses Parker’s immense influence and importance for the decades that followed him, and details of how the driving force behind the mid-1940s bebop revolution never lived up to his potential as the domineering talent he was.
 It’s a personal and dedicated account.

 “One of the very few jazz books that deserve to be called literature” – Grover Sales, Saturday Review

 The Art Pepper Book

 From the rear cover notes: Art Pepper, 1925-1982.
 Jazz musician.
 Innovator.
 Played with Benny Carter, Stan Kenton, Shelly Manne.
 Called the greatest alto saxophonist of the post-Parker generation.

 Also: junkie, convict.
 And the author of Straight Life, the self-portrait that manages to put the pieces of this life together.

 A truly engrossing jazz autobiography about the cool jazz great, described by JazzTimes Magazine as “the most harrowing jazz memoir ever”

 Anyone wanting to learn more about the life of this alto saxophone great should as check out the 1982 documentary Notes from a Jazz Survivor which packs a powerful emotional punch.